Zhincore/cp2077-voiceswap/README.md

 - [Audiokinetic Wwise](https://www.audiokinetic.com/en/products/wwise) **2019.2.15**
 - FFmpeg (usually included in RVC WebUI)
 - Basic knowledge of PowerShell
+- At least 20 GB of free disk space, 25 GB if you're going for V's voicelines
+  - This is including ~16GB RVC

 **Highly recommended:** a good GPU with up-to-date drivers and installed [CUDA **11**](https://developer.nvidia.com/cuda-11-8-0-download-archive) for NVIDIA GPUs.